 In addition, a client’s financial situation might be more complex and may even require additional analysis.
 For example, the issues of funding a college education, integration with Social Security benefits, paying an estate tax, and determining other sources of income are not included in this method.

-The Life Foundation offers a simple, easy-to-use life insurance needs calculator, which is accessible by clicking here.
+The Life Foundation offers a simple, easy-to-use calculator, to calculate your life insurance needs.